xDiavalx/easyVEX/README.md

 `C:\Users\[USER]\Documents\houdini[VERSION]\packages`

-Create the "packages" subfolder if it does not exist, yet.
+** Step 3: Create the "packages" subfolder if it does not exist, yet.

-Paste the easyVEX.json file into that folder.
+** Step 4: Copy paste the easyVEX.json file from the easyVex download directory into the packages folder.

-Open the easyVEX.json with a text editor.
+** Step 5: Open the easyVEX.json with a text editor.

-Replace C:/[MY_PATH]/ with the path to your easyVEX download.
+** Step 8: Replace C:/[MY_PATH]/ with the path to your easyVEX download directory.

 In my case that would make it look like this:

-` {
+""" {
 	"env": [
 		{
 			"EASYVEX": "C:/Projects/easyVEX/"
 		},
 	],
 	"path": "$EASYVEX"
-} `
+} """

 You need to close and open Houdini so Houdini registers the package.